The Earth was totally turned upside down when its magnetic poles reversed 42.000 years ago.

 Scientists know that the Earth's magnetic field it has weakened by about 9% over the past 170 years.
 The magnetic north pole has also moved faster since the 90s, at a speed of between 50 and 64 kilometers per year.

 "This has fueled fears that a new magnetic pole reversal may be imminent," the researchers wrote.
-Such an event could potentially knock out electricity and satellite networks.
-Among the negative effects of the situation, there is also a (much) greater exposure to diseases such as cancer.
+Such an event could potentially put electricity and satellite networks out of use.
+Among the harmful effects of the possible inversion of the terrestrial poles, there is also a (much) greater exposure to diseases such as cancer.